verbiscms/verbis/docs/templates/Posts.md

 This example demonstrates how to obtain 10 posts with the resource of type posts.

 First a query is assigned to type `dict`; here is where we define the type of data we expect to receive from the database.
-A limit of 10 means we will only retrieve
+A limit of 10 means we will only retrieve 10 items.

+We then assign the result to a variable and pass the query into the `getPosts` function.
+The `$result` variable will now contain an `map[string]interface{}` of the Pagination & Post types (as shown above).

+A good idea is to check if any posts exists by using an `if/else` statement, so a notification can be displayed if none were found.
+A range loop can be used to loop over the posts and output any data.

 ```gotemplate
 {{ $query := dict "limit" 10 "resource" "posts" }}